MatijaNovosel/extension-test/README.md

 - Sets the current Node version to the one specified in a .nvm file at the root of your repository

+## Requirements

+Create a `.nvm` file at the root of your repository with your desired Node version, be sure to have the version installed in NVM though.

 ## Release Notes

 ### 1.0.0